Skip to content

 You can put your case to the Governing Body of the school.
 For a suspension of less than 5 1/2 days, they do not have to meet with you, but must consider your views.

-If the Governors agree with a permanent exclusion, then you may ask for an Independent Review Panel (IRP).
+If the Governors agree with a permanent exclusion, you can ask for an Independent Review Panel (IRP).
 The IRP may direct the Governors to look at their decision again.
 You can ask for a SEN expert to be at the IRP if you believe a child has SEN. They give neutral advice at the panel meeting.

+If your child is permanently excluded from school, we recommend contacting the Southend City Council Inclusion Team as soon as possible.
 They will be responsible for identifying and arranging alternative education for your child from the 6th day of their permanent exclusion from school.
 They can provide advice and information and assist you to communicate with your school.
 You can call them on 01702 215482 or email inclusion@southend.gov.uk

 Advice Advocacy and Representation